Charlotteis/notes/ruby/decorators.md

 # Decorators

-Before decorators, you might heavily rely on subclassing.
+I have a cake, but that cake might come in a number of varieties.
+Without decorators, you might create subclasses.

 ```ruby
 class Cake